 Tip

 When you open attachments in Mail, they are downloaded from Apple’s servers to your Mac.
 And if you receive and open lots of attachments, over time, that can take up quite a bit of space on your Mac.
 The good news is that you can delete them from your Mac, and they will remain on Apple’s servers in case you need them.
-Doing that manually is time-consuming, but CleanMyMac X’s Mail Attachments module can help.
-It scans your Mac, identifies mail attachments, and then allows you to remove them all with a click.
+Doing that manually is time-consuming, but CleanMyMac's Mail Attachments feature can help.
+It allows you to remove all the copies with a click and save space.

 7. Check Mail settings